jhondevcode/Learning-nodejs/Readme.md

 ![Alt text](./.resource/wallpaper.svg)

 I wanted to explore new tastes in interpreted languages and that's how I decided to learn nodeJS.
-This repository contains my steps 👞 and the learning path I followed in order to master 🧠 the C programming language.
+This repository contains my steps 👞 and the learning path I followed in order to master 🧠 the Nodejs engine.

 ## Description
 Javascript code files that I wrote while I was learning nodejs, I started as a beginner from the most basic and I hope to master nodejs later